Natural science: Interdisciplinary studies

 The distinctions between the natural science disciplines are not always sharp, and they share many cross-discipline fields.
 Physics plays a significant role in the other natural sciences, as represented by astrophysics, geophysics, chemical physics and biophysics.
-Likewise chemistry is represented by such fields as biochemistry, chemical biology, geochemistry and astrochemistry.
+Likewise chemistry is represented by such fields as biochemistry, physical chemistry, geochemistry and astrochemistry.

 A particular example of a scientific discipline that draws upon multiple natural sciences is environmental science.
 This field studies the interactions of physical, chemical, geological, and biological components of the environment, with particular regard to the effect of human activities and the impact on biodiversity and sustainability.
-This science also draws upon expertise from other fields such as economics, law, and social sciences.
+This science also draws upon expertise from other fields, such as economics, law, and social sciences.

 A comparable discipline is oceanography, as it draws upon a similar breadth of scientific disciplines.
 Oceanography is sub-categorized into more specialized cross-disciplines, such as physical oceanography and marine biology.
-As the marine ecosystem is very large and diverse, marine biology is further divided into many subfields, including specializations in particular species.
+As the marine ecosystem is vast and diverse, marine biology is further divided into many subfields, including specializations in particular species.

-There is also a subset of cross-disciplinary fields that have strong currents that run counter to specialization by the nature of the problems that they address.
-Put another way: In some fields of integrative application, specialists in more than one field are a key part of the most dialog.
+There is also a subset of cross-disciplinary fields with strong currents that run counter to specialization by the nature of the problems they address.
+Put another way: In some fields of integrative application, specialists in more than one field are a key part of most scientific discourse.
 Such integrative fields, for example, include nanoscience, astrobiology, and complex system informatics.